-Owls By Nature are a folk rock band from Edmonton, Canada consisting of Ian McIntosh (vocals, guitar), Cory D (banjo, keys, vocals), Doc De Groot (lead guitar, mandolin, vocals), Fred Brenton (drums) and Mike Nash (bass, vocals).
-Releasing their second album The Forgotten And The Brave through German label, Gunner Records (home to The Gaslight Anthem), the band continue to make waves with their blues infused sound tainted with the splash of Springsteen thrown into the mix.
+Owls By Nature is a folk-rock band from Edmonton, Canada consisting of Ian McIntosh (vocals, guitar), Cory D (banjo, keys, vocals), Doc De Groot (lead guitar, mandolin, vocals), Fred Brenton (drums) and Mike Nash (bass, vocals).
+Releasing their second album The Forgotten And The Brave through German label, Gunner Records (home to The Gaslight Anthem), the band continue to make waves with their blues-infused sound tainted with the splash of Springsteen thrown into the mix.

-While folk rock isn’t really my genre of choice, The Forgotten And The Brave is rather enjoyable, reminiscent of a road trip around the States soundtrack.
-Owls By Nature have made a well put together album that would satisfy any folk rock fan.
+While folk-rock isn’t really my genre of choice, The Forgotten And The Brave is rather enjoyable, reminiscent of a road trip around the States soundtrack.
+Owls By Nature have made a well put together an album that would satisfy any folk-rock fan.